Medicine drug discovery resources

-Compendium of recent articles, resources, and blogs in the area of drug discovery and AI
+Compendium of recent articles, resources, and blogs in the area of medicine discovery

 chemical-science